 That’s the length of time that Venezuela’s President, Hugo Chavez, has just given to one of his speeches.
-That’s a long speech by any definition.
+That’s a long-winded speech by any definition.

-The hypothesis goes that a 9 1/2 hour long speech points to his stamina and strength!
+The hypothesis goes that a 9 1/2 hour speech points to his stamina and strength!
 That’s the hypothesis that takes no account of his poor, unfortunate audience.
-He’s keen that his long speeches should re-position him as the choice of the majority in the imminent elections for President.
+He’s keen that his lengthy speeches should re-position him as the choice of the majority in the imminent elections for President.

-The President apparently noted that he had simply lost track of time during his long speech.
+The President apparently noted that he had simply lost track of time during his long-winded oratory.
 Was that because he missed the audience’s yawns, their growling stomachs or the setting sun?

-As a speaker President Chavez has earned a reputation for lengthy speeches.
-I sense that autocracy does this to speakers.
+As a speaker President Chavez has earned a reputation for lengthy talk.
+I sense that autocracy does this to public speakers.
 Just consider the examples of Robert Mugabe speeches or Fidel Castro’s public speaking.
 What an ordeal.